danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 ## Some non-working solutions

-If you search for this problem online, you will find suggestions that you can fix this by adding an empty `onTapGesture` before the long press and drag gestures, for instance:
+If you search for this problem online, you will find suggestions that you can fix this by adding an empty `onTapGesture` before the long press and drag gestures:

 ```swift
 listItem